DSA Legal Representative

 The Digital Services Act (DSA) is an EU regulation that, alongside with the Digital Markets Act (DMA), aims to create a safer digital space for users.
 This is done through rules targeting digital services that act as intermediaries, connecting consumers with goods, services, and content.
 These rules foster a safe, predictable and trusted online environment in which fundamental rights are protected.

-The legal representative of intermediary service providers ensures effective communication with Member States’ competent authorities, the Commission and the European Board for Digital Services (the “Board”), including receiving, complying with, and enforcing decisions related to the DSA.
+Pursuant to article 13 of the DSA, the legal representative of intermediary service providers ensures effective communication with Member States’ competent authorities, the Commission and the European Board for Digital Services (the “Board”), including receiving, complying with, and enforcing decisions related to the DSA.
 Providers of intermediary services must equip their legal representative with the necessary powers and resources for efficient cooperation and to comply with such decisions.

 While this role doesn’t create an establishment in the EU, designating a legal representative confers competence to the Member State where the representative is located.
 In cases where providers do not designate a legal representative, competence lies with all Member States or the Commission, as applicable.